Bethlehem Writers Roundtable

 - $10 per story.

-- First prize: $200 and consideration for inclusion in the upcoming BWG anthology tentatively entitled, Once Upon A Time: Sweet, Funny, and Strange Tales for Kids of All Ages.
+- First prize: $200 and consideration for inclusion in the upcoming BWG anthology tentatively entitled, Untethered: Sweet, Funny, and Strange Tales of the Paranormal.
 If it is not accepted for publication in the print anthology, it will be featured in an upcoming edition of the Bethlehem Writers Roundtable.
-(There is no guarantee of print publication, but all previous contest winners have been accepted to be published in print.)
+(While there is no guarantee of print publication, all previous contest winners have been accepted to be published in print.)

 - Second prize: $100 and publication in the Bethlehem Writers Roundtable.